jirapon000/MAGMA/README.md

 # Model-Based Adaptive Guided Mental-Assessment for Natural Language Depression Screening (MAGMA)

-MAGMA is a single-agent, adaptive clinical interview system for the PHQ-8 depression screener.
+MAGMA is a single-agent, adaptive clinical interview system for the PHQ-8 depression screener(pre-assessment).
 Instead of asking every participant all 8 fixed items, it uses Item Response Theory (IRT); specifically a Graded Response Model (GRM), to estimate a participant's latent depression severity (theta, θ) in real time and adaptively choose the next most informative question to ask.

 An LLM (GPT-4o) handles the conversational phrasing of each question and the clinical scoring of each free-text answer.
 The navigation, meaning which question to ask next and when to stop, is driven entirely by psychometrics rather than the LLM.